Our scholarship program supports research shaping Aotearoa's future by enhancing resource management and mātauranga Māori.

 Holders must, as a condition of the award, contribute at least one relevant academic article to the Resource Management Journal (RMJ) or New Zealand Journal of Environmental Law (NZJEL) (to the satisfaction of the Editor or Editorial Committee of that Journal) during or at the conclusion of the award.
 The deadline for submission to NZJEL is mid July and a link to its guidelines can be found here.

-(c) an understanding of resource management law and its implementation in a multi-disciplinary framework;
+(a) understanding of resource management law and its implementation in a multidisciplinary context;

-(e) resource management processes which are legally sound, effective and efficient and which produce high quality environmental outcomes;
+(c) resource management processes that are legally robust, effective, and efficient, and that deliver high-quality environmental outcomes; and

-(f) research that has the potential to shape Aotearoa’s future by contributing to mātauranga Māori in the environmental space
+(d) research that has the potential to help shape Aotearoa New Zealand’s future, including through contributing to mātauranga Māori in the environmental space.

-Applicants should apply for the scholarship by completing the application form.
-Applications must reach the RMLA by 15 August.
+• Applicants should apply for the scholarship by completing the application form.
+Applications must reach the RMLA by 11:59pm on 15 June 2026.

-A successful applicant shall, as required for publicity purposes, supply to the RMLA a memorandum containing appropriate biographical details and a statement of the applicant’s relevant future intentions.
+Successful applicants shall supply RMLA appropriate biographical details and a statement of their relevant future intentions.